A Platinum Certified Community!

 Sustainability and integrating new technologies are at the forefront of all Township initiatives.
 Ross Township is investing in the future through improving its sustainability and technology efforts.
-The office of Innovation and Sustainability is the umbrella program for all Township Sustainability efforts, including but not limited to MS4 permitting, the Township’s recycling program, public transportation, community education and involvement, and future green developments.
-The program is led by the Sustainability Coordinator, which is housed in the Department of Administration, under the supervision of the Township Manager, Ronald Borczyk.
+Township Sustainability efforts include MS4 permitting, the Township’s recycling program, public transportation, community education and involvement, and future green developments.
+Sustainability efforts are monitored by Township Administration.

 Ross Township is very committed to implementing sustainable practices.
-The Township Sustainability Coordinator is charged with the task of measuring and tracking the impacts of the Sustainability Program.
-The Sustainability Coordinator meets monthly with the Township Manager and Department Heads to review the plan and ensure compliance.
-Moreover, an annual report is given to the Board of Commissioners for their review.
-Click the link below to review the Township's 2016 Stormwater Sustainability Report.
+The Township is charged with the task of measuring and tracking the impacts of the Sustainability Program.
+Township Officials are constantly communicating and developing plans to ensure compliance.
+Moreover, a report was given to the Board of Commissioners for their review.
+Click the link to review the Township's 2016 Stormwater Sustainability Report.
 The Township Engineer and Township Officials routinely attend Three Rivers Wet Weather Meetings to stay up to date on the latest orders and requirements to ensure compliance.